Malawi: Military

 Malawi maintains a small standing military of approximately 25,000, the Malawian Defence Force.
 It consists of army, navy and air force elements.
-The Malawi army originated from British colonial units formed before independence, and is now made up of two rifle regiments and one parachute regiment.
+The Malawi army originated from British colonial units formed before independence.
+It is made of two rifle regiments and one parachute regiment.
 The Malawi Air Force was established with German help in 1976, and operates a small number of transport aircraft and multi-purpose helicopters.
 The Malawian Navy was established in the early 1970s with Portuguese support, presently having three vessels operating on Lake Malawi, based in Monkey Bay.
-In 2017, Malawi signed the UN treaty on the Prohibition of Nuclear Weapons.
+In 2017, Malawi signed the UN Treaty on the Prohibition of Nuclear Weapons.